quki3/english/uplock-challenges/2/dictionary.md

 ### 4 - [ ABDOMEN ]`/aebdaman/` - noun
 ##### definition : the front part of you body between your chest and your legs
 ##### definition : the part of the body of a vertebrate containig the digestive organs; the belly, in humans and other mammals, it is bounded by the diaphagm and the pelvis
+- present
+  	- his lower abdomen was expanding and contracting in a deep regular pattern

 ### 5 - [ ABILITY ] `/əˈbɪləti/` - noun
 ##### definition : the state of being able to do something